 - Sec.
-85. Internal Revenue Allotment of LGUs.
-The IRA, which is automatically appropriated, shall be apportioned among LGUs, including provinces, cities, and municipalities created, approved, and ratified in 2016 in accordance with the allocation formula prescribed under Section 285 of R.A.
-No. 7160, taking into consideration the following: - (a) The land area shall be based on the FY 2001 Land Management Bureau (LMB) certified Masterlist of Land Area unless the FYs 2004 and 2007 LMB certified Masterlist of Land Area has been validated by the DILG, NAMRIA and representatives of the Leagues of Provinces, Cities and Municipalities, and endorsed by the Secretary of DENR and the Regional Secretary of the ARMM to DBM on or before December 31, 2016; and - (b) The population shall be based on the FY 2015 Census of Population by Province, City, Municipality and Barangay, as approved under Presidential Proclamation No. 1269 dated May 19, 2016.
+89. Internal Revenue Allotment of LGUs.
+The IRA, which is automatically appropriated, shall be apportioned among LGUs, including provinces, cities, and municipalities created, approved, and ratified in 2017 in accordance with the allocation formula prescribed under Section 285 of R.A.
+No. 7160, taking into consideration the following: - (a) The land area shall be based on the FY 2001 Land Management Bureau (LMB) certified Masterlist of Land Area unless the FYs 2004 and 2007 LMB certified Masterlist of Land Area has been validated by the DILG, MANRIA and representatives of the Leagues of Provinces, Cities and Municipalities, and endorsed by the Secretary of DENR and the Regional Secretary of the ARNN to DBM on or before December 31, 2017; and - (b) The population shall be based on the FY 2015 Census of Population by Province, City, Municipality and Barangay, as approved under Presidential Proclamation No. 1269 dated Nay 19, 2016.

-All valid adjustments, changes, modifications, or alterations in any of the factors affecting the computation of IRA that occurred or happened, including final and executory court decisions made effective, during the current fiscal year, shall only be considered and implemented by the DBW in the subsequent fiscal year from receipt by the DBW of the notice of said change.
+All valid adjustments, changes, modifications, or alterations in any of the factors affecting the computation of IRA that occurred or happened, including final and executory court decisions made effective, during the current fiscal year, shall only be considered and implemented by the DBN in the subsequent fiscal year from receipt by the DBN of the motice of said change.

 LGUs shall include in their budgets income from both local and external sources, including the amount of their IRA, based on the allocation by the DBM, and receipts from borrowings, which shall be approved by their respective sanggunian.
-Nember-municipalities of the Partido Development Administration may charge the capitalization requirement under R.A.
+Member-municipalities of the Partido Development Administration may charge the capitalization requirement under R.A.
 No. 7820 against their respective IRA.

 Enforcement of the Personnel Services limitations under Sections 325 (a) and 331 (b) of R.A.
-No. 7160 shall be waived to enable LGUs to: (i) absorb the cost of hospital services transferred from provinces to newly created cities; (ii) fund the initial year requirements for newly created mandatory positions in the LGUs, as confirmed by DBM; (iii) pay the CNA incentives of their employees upon compliance with the rules and regulations issued by the DBM; (iv) pay the retirement and terminal leave benefits of their employees; and (v) pay the minimum year-end bonus of One Thousand Pesos (P1,000) for the punong barangay and Six Hundred Pesos (P600) for other mandatory barangay officials, and their cash gifts.
+No. 7160 shall be waived to enable LGUs to: (i) absorb the cost of hospital services transferred from provinces to newly created cities; (ii) pay the CNA incentives of their employees upon compliance with the rules and regulations issued by the DBM; (iii) pay the retirement and terminal leave benefits, including the monetization of leave credits of their employees; and (iv) pay the minimum year-end bonus of One Thousand Pesos (P1,000) for the punong barangay and Six Hundred Pesos (P600) for other mandatory barangay officials, and their cash gifts.